sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Alternative versions of "ragged"-type commands
+Short desc    : Alternative versions of "ragged"-type commands
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package defines new commands \Centering, \RaggedLeft, and
+Descript     : The package defines new commands \Centering, \RaggedLeft, and
              : \RaggedRight and new environments Center, FlushLeft, and
              : FlushRight, which set ragged text and are easily configurable
              : to allow hyphenation (the corresponding commands in LaTeX, all